 4.)
 Their main predators, in their adult phase are bears which are able to snag them in mid air, as they make their way up stream to their breeding grounds.

 5.)
-The name sockeye comes from the Halkomelem word “suk-kegh”, which translates to “red fish”.
+The name “sockeye” comes from the Halkomelem word “suk-kegh”, which translates to “red fish”.
 Sockeyes are also known as blueback salmon because of their silvery blue coloration during their oceanic phase of life.

 But wait, there’s more on the sockeye salmon!

 6.)
 A great deal of salmon are threatened by the proposed development of the Pebble Project.
 This is a huge open-pit copper, gold, and molybdenum mine; which would sit at the headwaters of Alaska’s Bristol Bay.
 It stands to dramatically affect the livelihoods of the local fishermen by drastically reducing the populations of salmon and other fish.
+We can only hope that this mine never comes to be.

 7.)
 They typically spawn in the summer or in the fall.